myurtogl/tune-mosaic/README.md

 3.Modify the client_id and client_secret in the configuration file to match your Spotify API credentials.
 Update these values in the configuration file to ensure proper authentication and access to the Spotify API.

-**Web setup and usage:**

-Prerequisites:

-   *Node.js

-   *npm

-1. Install the dependencies by running the following command in your terminal:

-   npm install

-2. Start the system by running:

-   cd /directory_name

-   npm start

-3. Access the web interface at [http://localhost:3000](http://localhost:3000) to explore your musical analysis and receive personalized recommendations.

 **For mobile setup and usage:**